- ROTC is a military program that is available at over 1,700 colleges and universities in the United States.

 - Participants in ROTC may be eligible for a scholarship that covers the cost of their tuition and college expenses.

 - Participants in the program must commit to serving after graduation for a set number of years.

 - There are ROTC programs in college for Navy and Marine Corps, Army, and Air Force.

 ROTC, or The Reserve Officers’ Training Corps, is a military program through colleges that prepares students for their military careers as an officer.
-There are plenty of benefits to joining the ROTC, but it is not a decision that is to be made lightly as students are making a commitment to joining the military after graduation.
+There are plenty of benefits to joining the ROTC, but it is not a decision that is to be made lightly as students are committing to joining the military after graduation.
 Keep reading to get the rundown on this program, plus the pros and cons of joining.

 What is ROTC?

 The Reserve Officers’ Training Corps is a program that helps students pay for college while also training them to serve as officers in a branch in the United States Military: the Army, the Air Force, or the Navy.
 Over 1,700 colleges and universities across the country offer an ROTC program.

 The ROTC program can offer up to four years of scholarships to the participating student.
 These scholarships cover tuition, fees, room and board, and more while also offering a living stipend.
 In exchange, however, the student agrees to meet certain obligations during and after college, including agreements to serve in their branch for a minimum number of years as an officer, to maintain above a specific GPA (starting at 2.5), and to abstain from illegal drug use.

 Requirements to enter (and stay within) the program depend on the military branch, but grades, SAT/ACT scores, and other factors come into play.
 If a student didn’t perform well in high school but does better in college, they may also become eligible for a scholarship through the ROTC.

 ROTC may also be available to interested students without the scholarship, though this can vary from school to school and branch to branch.
 Commitment to serve may still be required even if the student does not receive the scholarship.